 Tell stories with data.

 Journalism in the 21st century involves finding, collecting, analyzing and visualizing data for stories.
 The Journalism School offers foundational courses in data-driven journalism to students in its M.S. programs as well as a two‐semester specialization in data journalism for students interested in advanced skills.

 We are in the midst of a data explosion.
 It’s estimated that 2.5 quintillion bytes of data are created every day.
 Successful reporters must be equipped to make sense of data, critically assess its origins and limitations and use it to deliver accurate and compelling stories to a variety of audiences.

 The Journalism School’s data offerings continue to increase and advance, allowing students to take a variety of data and computation courses along with more traditional journalism classes.
 Foundational courses allow those with no data experience to hone their skills in data acquisition, extraction and analysis.
 More advanced courses include data visualization, journalistic computing and data‐driven journalism on specific topics, such as science, U.S. politics and cross‐border reporting.

-In addition, the Journalism School offers an M.S. specialization in data journalism for students who want deeper and more advanced training in data and computational skills.
+In addition, the Journalism School offers an M.S. in Data Journalism for students who want deeper and more advanced training in data and computational skills.
 We also have a dual degree program in Journalism and Computer Science in which students learn the fundamentals of reporting and writing while developing a working background in computer science and software design.
 And The Lede certification program equips students with the computational skills to turn data into narrative.

 Whatever their degree choice, students have many opportunities to incorporate data and data analysis into their reporting.
 M.A. students study statistics in Evidence & Inference and learn about data reporting in M.A.
 Essentials.
 The result is a strong grounding for all students to use data to advance their journalistic work.

 In the fall, a foundational, seven-week Data I class teaches the basics of using spreadsheets and databases for reporting to students enrolled in the 10-month M.S. degree.
 For more advanced students, a Data II class explores various tools for accessing, manipulating and publishing data.